ShayanFiroozi/FluentSysInfo/README.md

 ```

 > **Note**:
-**FluentSysInfo** settings can be easily changed via [ServiceSettings.json](https://github.com/ShayanFiroozi/FluentSysInfo/blob/master/Settings/ServiceSettings.json).
+**FluentSysInfo** settings can be easily changed via [Service Settings File](https://github.com/ShayanFiroozi/FluentSysInfo/blob/master/Settings/ServiceSettings.json).

 > **Warning**:
-It is recommended to keep the **UseAuthentication** enable to prevent unwanted access to the target machine information.
+It is recommended to keep the **UseAuthentication** setting enable to prevent unwanted access to the target machine information.

  <br/>